Design Projects

 The benefits to participating students could include:

-• Students gaining experience partnering with industry leaders to investigate important problems within a company
+• Partnering with industry leaders to investigate important problems within a company

 • Engaging with industry professionals who could be potential employers